 How the TV Licensing scam operates

-With the new TV Licensing fraud, potential victims get an email that appears to come from “TV License” – although the official organisation is known as TV Licensing and the correct spelling for the document itself is “TV Licence”.
-(Poor spelling and grammar is very common in phishing attacks so always be on the lookout for any errors.)
+One of the TV Licensing frauds sees potential victims get an email that appears to come from “TV License” – although the official organisation is known as TV Licensing and the correct spelling for the document itself is “TV Licence”.
+(Poor spelling and grammar is very common in phishing attacks, so always be on the lookout for any errors.)

 The message says that the recipient is entitled to a refund on a portion of their last licence payment, and adds that due to “invalid account details records” [sic] this is unable to be processed automatically.
 As a result, individuals have to click through a link to a “refund form” and fill in their bank account and credit card details.